OpenNebula/website/content/product/operation_references/opennebula_services_configuration/oned.md

 ONEGATE_ENDPOINT = "http://192.168.0.5:5030"
 ```

-## Default Permissions for VDC ACL rules
+## Default Permissions for VDC ACL Rules

 Default ACL rules created when a resource is added to a VDC.
 The following attributes configure the permissions granted to the VDC group for each resource type:

-- `DEFAULT_VDC_HOST_ACL`: permissions granted on hosts added to a VDC.
+- `DEFAULT_VDC_HOST_ACL`: permissions granted on Hosts added to a VDC.
 - `DEFAULT_VDC_NET_ACL`: permissions granted on vnets added to a VDC.
 - `DEFAULT_VDC_DATASTORE_ACL`: permissions granted on datastores to a VDC.
-- `DEFAULT_VDC_CLUSTER_HOST_ACL`: permissions granted to cluster hosts when a cluster is added to the VDC.
+- `DEFAULT_VDC_CLUSTER_HOST_ACL`: permissions granted to cluster Hosts when a cluster is added to the VDC.
 - `DEFAULT_VDC_CLUSTER_NET_ACL`: permissions granted to cluster vnets when a cluster is added to the VDC.
 - `DEFAULT_VDC_CLUSTER_DATASTORE_ACL`: permissions granted to a datastores added to a cluster.